TeamSolenopsis/TemplateRepo/README.md

 # TemplateRepo
-This is a template Repo
+Use this repos as a template when creating a new repo for a package